 - Department of Motor Vehicles disabled ID card

-- Veterans disability card
+- Disabled Veterans ID card

 Possession of any or all of these articles “does not” constitute immediate eligibility for ADA Paratransit or Dial-A-Ride.
 There is an application process involved in qualifying passengers for ADA Paratransit and there is a registration process for Dial-A-Ride.
 See our application and registration pages for more information.
 However, possession of any of these articles does constitute eligibility for payment of a reduced fare.